-For the three and nine months ended March 31, 2014 (in United States dollars, except where noted)
+For the year ended June 30, 2014 (in United States dollars, except where noted)

-The following Management's Discussion and Analysis ("MD&A") of Monument Mining Limited ("Monument" or the "Company") as of May 28, 2014 should be read in conjunction with the unaudited condensed interim consolidated financial statements of the Company for the three and nine months ended March 31, 2014 (Q3 of fiscal 2014) and related notes thereto which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards board ("IASB").
-The readers are also recommended to read this MD&A in conjunction with the audited consolidated financial statements for the year ended June 30, 2013 and related notes for additional details.
+The following Management's Discussion and Analysis ("MD&A") of Monument Mining Limited ("Monument" or the "Company") as of September 29, 2014 should be read in conjunction with the audited consolidated financial statements of the Company for the year ended June 30, 2014 and related notes thereto which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards board ("IASB").

 This MD&A contains "forward-looking statements" and the non-GAAP performance measure "unit cash cost per ounce sold" that are subject to risk factors set out in a cautionary note contained herein.
 All figures are in United States dollars unless otherwise noted.
-References to "C\$" or "CAD" are to Canadian dollars.
+References to "C\$" or "CAD" are to Canadian dollars, "RM" are to Malaysian Ringgits and "AUD" are to Australian dollars.